infinity0/msg-notes/causal/01-ordering.rst

 Other approaches forfeit reliability, and display messages immediately upon receipt even if received out-of-order.
-Such strategies necessarily break our strong ordering property which we consider critical, so we won't discuss them further here - but see :ref:`consistency-without-reliability` for a more detailed exploration down this path.
+Such strategies necessarily break our strong ordering property which we consider critical to security, so we won't discuss them further here - but see :ref:`consistency-without-reliability` for a more detailed exploration down this path.

 The importance of strong ordering
 ---------------------------------